MMGM for JANUARY 29, 2024

 *Please note: these posts are not a reflection of my own opinions on the books featured.
 Each blogger is responsible for their own MMGM content and I do not pre-screen reviews ahead of time, nor do I control what books they choose.
 I simply assemble the list based on the links that are emailed to me.

-At ALWAYS in the MIDDLE I have a review of Tethered to Other Stars by Elisa Stone Leahy.
+At ALWAYS in the MIDDLE I have a review of EXTRA NORMAL by Kate Alice Marshall.

-Rosi Hollinbeck has a review of THE PUPPETS OF SPELHORST.
+Rosi Hollinbeck has a review and GIVEAWAY of FERRIS by Kate DiCamillo.
 Rosi also shares 3 links of interest for her writing friends.

 Karen Yingling at Mrs. Yingling Reads always has a fantastic MMGM book to share.
-Be sure to check it out along with Wednesday’s review: THE SECRET OF THE RAVENS.
+Be sure to check it out along with last weeks TOP STORY.

 ———————————————————————